January 20, 2018

 Step 1.
 Install the Roku Media Player channel, either through the Channel Store on Roku or via Roku's website.
 Then launch the Roku Media Player channel and select Video.

 Step 2.
-First, you need to add videos from your computer to a USB drive.
-Now connect the USB drive to Roku's USB port, located on the right side of the box, then choose the drive that's attached to the Roku.
+First, you need to add the converted iTunes videos from your computer to a USB drive.
+Now connect the USB drive to Roku's USB port which is located on the right side of the box, then choose the USB drive that is attached to the Roku.

 Step 3.
-Navigate to the folder that has the converted iTunes video files you want to watch.
-Click OK to open the folder.
-Select the video to watch and click Play on the remote.
+Navigate to the folder that contains the converted iTunes video files you want to watch.
+Click "OK" to open the folder.
+Select the video to watch and click "Play" on the remote.
 Now you can play iTunes movies or TV Shows on Roku successfully.

-Now, why you wait?
-Go and enjoy the iTunes video on your big TV with Roku.
+Is it easy as pie?
+Just go and enjoy the iTunes video on your large screen TV with Roku.

-As stated above, all the movies, TV shows and music videos purchased or rented from iTunes are encrypted with DRM.
-To play iTunes movies on Roku, the DRM needs to be removed and the videos in M4V format should be converted to the formats supported by Roku.
-What format can be played on Roku?
+As it is stated above, all the movies, TV shows, and music videos purchased or rented from iTunes are encrypted with DRM.
+To play iTunes movies on Roku, you need to remove the DRM from iTunes M4V videos.
+Also, the M4V videos should be converted to Roku supported formats.
+But what format can be played on Roku?
 Check it below:

 Roku Supported Format